 The DC3 facility is a modular designed DC currently at Tier II+ with 30 racks and the capacity to expand to 100 racks.
-It is also a government accredited data centre that provides services to the Tasmanian Government, amongst others.
+It is also a government accredited data center that provides services to the Tasmanian Government, amongst others.

-This, Aris says, was a “visionary decision that led to our development of the innovative TasmaNet Core cloud platform that enables the delivery of enterprise quality data centre and cloud services to our business, government and education customers”.
+This, Aris says, was a “visionary decision that led to our development of the innovative TasmaNet Core cloud platform that enables the delivery of enterprise quality data center and cloud services to our business, government and education customers”.

-“The Hobart data centre has a strong customer base including key sovereign clients and we are experiencing very solid annual growth, which we expect to continue as we further our national expansion and acquire new customers.”
+“The Hobart data center has a strong customer base including key sovereign clients and we are experiencing very solid annual growth, which we expect to continue as we further our national expansion and acquire new customers.”

 The company has also recently been appointed to the NSW Government Telecommunications Purchasing Arrangements panel.
 It allows the company to provide nbn to businesses, enterprise, and government customers.

 TasmaNet explains that it uses a custom-built data lake to determine nbn network availability at customer locations.
 This enables rapid qualification of nbn services that can be deployed to NSW Government sites, providing decision makers full insight into the connectivity options and associated price points.